 If the Chinese were to join the anti-ISIS coalition, it would be a historic step in their foreign policy, ignoring a decades-old policy of nonintervention and potentially giving other countries leverage when asking China to take sides in future conflicts.

-In September, the two men were pictured in the online magazine wearing yellow jumpsuits with the words "FOR SALE" below their portraits.
+, the two men were pictured in the online magazine wearing yellow jumpsuits with the words "FOR SALE" below their portraits.

 A warning appeared beneath their portraits at the bottom of each page: "Note: This is a limited time offer."